jorgeMorfinezM/basic_store_api_rest/README.md

-# Cargamos Test Microservice
+# Test Microservice
-API Rest Microservice - Cargamos postulation Test
+API Rest Microservice - Basic E-Commerce (Stores and Products)

 This README sets the use of this application to deploy the microservice API Rest.

 ### What is this application for? ###

-* Management of Cargamos E-Commerce data on a database.
+* Management of Basic E-Commerce data on a database.
   Search, Create, Update and Delete product stock and stores data on database.
 * Version: v.1.1.A18.5
 * [API Microservice Documentation](https://cargamos-api-test.herokuapp.com/)

 ### How do I get set up/deploy it? ###

-1.- Go to the GitHub remote repository: [GitHub remote microservice repository](https://github.com/jorgeMorfinezM/cargamos_api_test) and validate the steps of this Readme deployment documentation/API code and general data.
+1.- Go to the GitHub remote repository: [GitHub remote microservice repository](https://github.com/jorgeMorfinezM/basic_store_api_rest) and validate the steps of this Readme deployment documentation/API code and general data.

 2.- On your CLI (Command Line Interface) tool, clone the remote repository from the 1st step using the version control